khazali/IndexServer/README.md

 ```

-1. Share addition
+1. Share addition.
-Given a share with name, price and number are added to given index/indices keeping the index value constant.
+A share with a given name, price, and number is added to the given index/indices while keeping the index value constant.
 Moreover, the index composition is adjusted.
 The addition of existing members is not allowed.
 One request will have only one index affected.

 	Returns: Empty body with HTTP code:
 	* 201 - if the member is added